EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The histograms of direct excitation and spectral crosstalk correction factors reported with statistics

+Also the detection efficiency correction factor (gamma factor) calculated based on the mean, median, and mode values of direct excitation and spectral crosstalk factors is calculated and reported on a separate window like :numref:`correction_factor_gamma_factor`.
+Cmparing the resulting factors with what we obtained from manual analysis shows that the median values of correction factors are usually a better estimation for our data set.

 .. figure:: ./../../figures/examples/12_DataCorrection_Gamma.png
    :width: 500
    :alt: gamma_factor
    :align: center
    :name: correction_factor_gamma_factor

+   The histograms of detection efficiency correction factor reported with statistics